mfujimak/assignment05-phoenix/README.md

 C.R.A.P.
 Principles
     Contrast: Different font size for headings and content; use of contrasting color for text and backgrounds.
-    Repetition: Same format for each section; same font chioce and color theme on each page.
+    Repetition: Same format for each section; same font chioce, background and color theme on each page.
     Alignment: Left alignment is used across the pages.
     Proximity: Each section on the characters' page is seperated by white spaces.